-Research Interns must be appointed for educational purposes only.
-Students employed to perform duties in the lab MUST go through Vanderbilt Temporary Services (VTS).
+Research Interns are students (high school, undergrad, or graduate) appointed for educational purposes only.
+Students employed to perform duties in the lab or data entry MUST go through Vanderbilt Temporary Services (VTS).
 Registered Vanderbilt students hired to perform duties in a lab or an office must go through Vanderbilt Student Employment.
 (This includes Vanderbilt students who are on summer, or other, break)

-These are paid appointments of a short duration, where individuals join a lab expressly to gain educational experience that will contribute to their careers.
-Such individuals will not normally have completed their overall educational training.
-This position is not eligible for employee benefits through HR, however the PI/department may wish to purchase health insurance for the intern through the BRET office.
+BRET Research Intern appointments are paid student appointments of a short duration, where students join a lab expressly to gain educational experience that will contribute to their careers.
+These individuals must be 18 years old or older and currently involved in their overall educational training.
+This position is not eligible for employee benefits through HR, however the PI/department may wish to purchase health insurance for the student intern through the BRET office.
 The Office of International Student and Scholar Services also has health insurance information on their website.

 Students should not apply directly to the BRET office.
 The BRET office does not coordinate individual students with a Research Intern appointment.